JetBrains/amper/docs/Documentation.md

 built-in support for [CocoaPods dependencies](#native-dependencies), straightforward [Compose Multiplatform configuration](#configuring-compose-multiplatform), etc., should enable easy onboarding and quick start.
-Nevertheless, as projects grow, Kotlin ecosystem expands, and more use cases emerge, its inevitable that some level of extensibility will be needed.
+Nevertheless, as projects grow, Kotlin ecosystem expands, and more use cases emerge, it's inevitable that some level of extensibility will be needed.

 The following aspects are designed to be extensible:
 - [Product types](#product-types) - an extension could provide additional product types, such as a Space or a Fleet plugin, an application server app, etc.